 Aquarius also holds a piece of history.
-Jean-Joseph Le Verrier, was a junior astronomer of the Paris Observatory when he presented a paper that an undiscovered planet occupied the next place in the sequence and predicted the position of planet Neptune.
+Jean-Joseph Le Verrier, was a junior astronomer of the Paris Observatory when he presented a paper that an undiscovered planet occupied the next place in predicted the the sequence and position of planet Neptune.
 He studied at the École in Paris from 1831 to 1835.
 Le Verrier was born at Saint-Lô in Normandy on 11 March 1811 and died in Paris, France, on 23 September 1877 (Michael Hoskin).